learn-academy-2023-echo/week-2-assessment-hjj2895/interview-questions.md

 Your answer: Hoisting is the process which a variable and a function can be used before they are declared.

 Researched answer: Hoisting is a concept that describes the behavior of moving variable and function declarations at the top of the scope before code is executed.
 There are two types of hoisting which include variable hoisting and function hoisting.
-In variable hoisting, the keyword 'var' is hoisted however, 'let' and 'const' will not show the same behavior although they are hoisted.
-When the 'var' keyword is used, the variable will be hoisted to the global scope which allows for the variable to accessed before being declared.
-However,when using the 'let' and 'const' keywords, the variable cannot be accessed before it is declared.
-In function hoisting, a function that is declared will be hoisted to the top of the scope.
+When the 'var' keyword is used, the variable will be moved to the top of the scope which allows for the variable to accessed before being declared.
+However, when using the 'let' and 'const' keywords, the variable cannot be accessed before it is declared.
+In function hoisting, a function that is declared will be moved to the top of the scope.
 This allows for the function to be called before the declaration.
-However, a function expression will cause an error since only declarations are hoisted.

 ## Looking Ahead: Terms for Next Week